 Skip to content

-The following environment variables are configured by the script:
+The following environment variables are configured by the Plexus on multinode execution:

 • PLEXUS_JOB_UUID: Execution identification.

-• PORT_RANGE: Range of ports to expose the master and worker nodes.
-This can be preconfigured in container scripts before invoking the multi-node wrapper script.
+• PORT_RANGE: Range of ports to expose the master and worker nodes for internal communication.
 Default value: "9000 9100".
+They can be configured at cluster level.

-• PLEXUS_HOSTNAME: Hostname or IP address used to identify each node.
-Defaults to the container IP address of the node.
-Can be preconfigured in container scripts.
+• PLEXUS_HOSTNAME: Container IP address used to identify each node.

 • PLEXUS_WORKER_ADDR: Set to the value of PLEXUS_HOSTNAME.